WaveBeans/wavebeans/docs/user/cli/readme.md

 When the script is stop running the HTTP server is also being shutdown, however you may want to leave it running.
 To achieve that you need to specify `--http-wait` flag and specify the number of seconds to keep the server running after execution is completed, or even do not stop at all by specifying -1.

+In distributed mode the HTTP service should also start the Communicator.
+The port needs to be specified explictly via `--http-communicator-port` flag.
+More about Communicator you can read in appropriate [HTTP service documentation section](../http/readme.md#distributed-mode).

 #### Example with Table API

 HTTP Service may provide different APIs, in this example we'll take a look at using it via calling Table API.
 Tables allows to store values and query it later.
 More about it you can read in [Table Output reference](../api/outputs/table-output.md) and [Table Service HTTP API](../http/#table-service).